-In our model, we are predicting a very good number of true positives and true negatives.
-But the main selling point of our model is its false positive rate which is very low.
-This saves the client from the wrong investments which are a major problem for the sports Industry.
+In our model, we are predicting a great number of true positives and true negatives.
+But the main selling point of our model is its false-positive rate which is very low.
+This result saves the client from making wrong investments, which are a major problem for the sports Industry.
 This is because the players are bought and signed for long term contracts and if the player was bought with intentions of being an MVP and it turns out the player is not MVP in that case the losses are major.

 Similarly with the Sports industry if they are signing someone to be their brand ambassador than they should be sure that the player will be MVP if predicted yes because these deals are huge in numbers and are signed for long terms.